 Washington and California initially set their tax rates exceptionally high, which likely contributed to their failure to capture some illegal market participants.
 When its commercial market opened in 2015, Washington charged a combined tax rate of 60 percent, which included multiple wholesale and sales taxes.
 Initial legal market growth was slower than expected, so in 2015 Washington simplified its approach and reduced the rate to 47 percent.
 Commercial sales grew at a faster rate after this change.
 However, Washington does not appear to have captured as much of its illegal market demand as Colorado or Oregon, which legalized around the same time.
-California so far appears to have been the least successful at encouraging illegal market opened in 2018, with most consumers continuing to buy marijuana from illegal sources.
+California so far appears to have been the least successful at encouraging illegal market participants to enter the legal commercial market.
+Legal sales have stagnated since the market opened in 2018, with most consumers continuing to buy marijuana from illegal sources.
 Business owners and industry analysts indicate that one of the main contributing factors is its high tax rate (36.3 percent, on average, but can be higher or lower in a given locality because each locality sets its own local tax).